-IPO has active commercial licenses with 91 companies as well as dozens of cooperative research and development agreements (CRADAs).
-Licensing and royalty income in 2019 topped \$5.7 million, while over the previous five years there were more than \$1.3 billion in sales of products based on LLNL technology.
-LLNL-licensed technologies have enabled the launch of numerous new businesses that are helping to drive economic growth locally, regionally, and beyond.
+IPO has active commercial licenses with 76 companies as well as dozens of cooperative research and development agreements (CRADAs).
+Licensing and royalty income topped \$5.8 million in 2021, while roughly \$1 billion worth of products based on LLNL technology have been sold over the past five years.
+LLNL-licensed technologies have enabled the launch of numerous new businesses that help drive economic growth locally, regionally, and beyond.
 Additionally, the Laboratory participates in events and organizations that support technology innovation and business development.
 Here are some examples:

-- University Partnerships: LLNL and Stanford University collaborate to create multiscale models and prototype devices for the electromechanical production of chemicals from CO2.
-The project aims to improve carbon capture, storage, and utilization technologies, which will reduce CO2 and reliance on fossil fuels and chemicals. - Industry/Non-Governmental Organizations: The High Performance Computing for Energy Innovation program (HPC4EI) offers U.S. industry access to LLNL's superior computing power to improve their global competitiveness.
-One example: LLNL works with Santa Clara materials engineering firm Applied Materials to improve a process for depositing thin-film materials on wafers used in LED lights. - Community Partnerships: LLNL supports the i-Gate innovation hub, located in the city of Livermore, California, for regional entrepreneurs.
-Since 2015, the value of mergers, acquisitions and IPOs of Tri Valley companies has totaled \$28.5 billion. - State Government Partnerships: The California Energy Commission funded an LLNL effort to reduce the cost of water desalination and increase water reuse to help California through future droughts.
+- University Partnerships: LLNL and Stanford University collaborate to create multi-scale models and prototype devices for the electromechanical production of chemicals from CO2.
+The project aims to improve carbon capture, storage, and utilization technologies to help reduce CO2 and reliance on fossil fuels. - Industry/Non-Governmental Organizations: The High Performance Computing for Energy Innovation program (HPC4EI) offers U.S. industry access to LLNL's superior computing power to improve their global competitiveness.
+LLNL works with Santa Clara materials engineering firm Applied Materials to improve a process for depositing thinfilm materials on wafers used in LED lights. - Community Partnerships: LLNL supports the i-Gate innovation hub, located in the city of Livermore, California, for regional entrepreneurs. - State Government Partnerships: The California Energy Commission funded an LLNL effort to reduce the cost of water desalination and increase water reuse to help California through future droughts.